Last updated: June 2026

 How to Host a Blooket Game: Step-by-Step

-Here is the exact process for launching a live Blooket game from scratch.
-This works whether you are using your own question set or one from the Blooket community library.
+Here’s the exact process for launching a live Blooket game from scratch.
+This works whether you’re using your own question set or one from the Blooket community library.

 Step 1: Log In and Go to Your Dashboard

-Visit blooket.com and sign in with your teacher account.
-Your dashboard shows recent sets and any sets you have favorited.
-If you do not have a question set yet, click “Discover” to find community-shared sets filtered by subject and grade level.
+Visit id.blooket.com and sign in with your teacher account.
+Your dashboard shows recent sets and any sets you’ve favorited.
+If you don’t have a question set yet, click “Discover” to find community-shared sets filtered by subject and grade level.
+New to the platform?
+The Blooket Login guide walks through every sign-in method and fix.

 Step 2: Select a Question Set and Click Host

 Hover over any question set.
-You will see three options: Edit, Host, and Assign.
+You’ll see three options: Edit, Host, and Assign.
 Click “Host” to launch a live game immediately.
-“Assign” is for homework-style games that students complete on their own schedule — that is a different workflow entirely.
+“Assign” is for self-paced games that students complete on their own schedule — that’s a different workflow (more on Solo Links below).

 Step 3: Choose Your Game Mode